chilledtonic/Blog/about/index.md

 I also run the [Lucky Cat Chat](https://luckycat.chat), which is a Federated Social Network .
 If you're looking to join the Fediverse, or are tired of the node you're on, I invite you to join me!
 I'm a pretty casual admin.

-I'm on a smattering of other social networks, but the Lucky Cat is the main one.

 ## What I Carry in my Pockets

 Here's a list of all the stuff I use everyday.
 C O N S U M E